VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

 ## Benchmarks

 We encourage you to run benchmarks on your own.
-Please share the results or feedback with us just dropping the line any of our [Community channels](https://docs.victoriametrics.com/#community-and-contributions).
+Please share the results or feedback with us by just dropping the line on any of our [Community channels](https://docs.victoriametrics.com/#community-and-contributions).

-However, we prepared benchmark suite that covers ElasticSearch and VictoriaLogs.
+However, we prepared a benchmark suite that covers ElasticSearch and VictoriaLogs.
 You can find it [here](https://github.com/VictoriaMetrics/VictoriaMetrics/tree/master/deployment/logs-benchmark).